IntuitDeveloper/QBXML_SDK_Samples/qbdt/vb.NET/QBFC/MenuEventContext/readme.txt

-This sample is a simple VB.NET desktop application that is used for adding or removing Menu items by using QBFC2 COM dll.
+This sample is a simple VB.NET desktop application that is used for adding or removing Menu items by using QBFC COM dll.

 Running the sample
 ------------------